 Progress report: Sub-project 91-6 is framed in the context of world trade.
 This sub-project focuses attention on trade in North America, particularly as it may be impacted by the North American Free Trade Agreement and the earlier Canada/U.S. Free Trade Agreement.
 Although the Canadian agreement precludes expanded dairy product trade at this time, the possibility for new or revised agreements, particularly in connection with a new GATT, suggests potential trade liberalization in the not-too-distant future.
 It would appear that the U.S. might enjoy substantial opportunities for increasing exports.
 Nonetheless, a more general equilibrium analysis suggests that substantial incentives would exist to make changes in Canada and Mexico that would improve their competitive positions.
 This project aims to analyze the short-term prospects for increased U.S. exports and the longer term potential for compensating adjustments in Canada and Mexico.
 Two graduate thesis research projects are underway which contribute to this sub-project.
-Data have been collected for the Canadian phase of the study, and work on the Mexican project has identified sources of information in Mexico.
-Substantial progress has also been made in the development of a modeling framework for both projects.
-The Master's thesis focusing on Canadian/U.S. trade and sector impacts is scheduled for completion by August 1993.
-The Ph.D. thesis on Mexican/U.S. trade and sector impacts is scheduled for completion by May 1994.
-Two symposia proposals related to this work will be submitted for the 1993 annual meeting of the American Agricultural Economics Association.
-One proposal focuses on the potential agricultural sector impacts of NAFTA; the second is oriented more toward research issues related to the empirical analysis of dairy trade.
+The Canadian study is nearing completion.
+The Mexican project has been involved in two major activities.
+The first is the development of data on the Mexican dairy sector; the second is the development of a methodology to simultaneously derive market-clearing conditions under a regime of ad valorem tariffs which vary between countries.
+A manuscript based on an innovative methodology has been drafted for submission to the Journal of Regional Science.
+Two symposia related to this work were held at the 1993 annual meeting of the American Agricultural Economics Association.
+One focused on the potential agricultural sector impacts of NAFTA; the second was oriented more toward research issues related to the empirical analysis of dairy trade.
+The Master's thesis focusing on Canadian/U.S. trade and sector impacts is scheduled for completion by May 1994.
+The Ph.D. thesis on Mexican/U.S. trade and sector impacts is scheduled for completion by December 1994.